-HAC106 HVAC Refrigerant Delivery Systems and Wiring Terminations 4.0 quarter credit hours
+HAC106 HVAC Refrigerant Delivery Systems and Wiring Terminations

 Refrigerant and Oils introduces the trainees to the various refrigerants and oils used in the industry.
 Compressors introduces the students to what is known as the heart of any HVAC system.
 Fasteners, Hardware, and Wiring Terminations provide guidance related to working with a variety of components used in HVAC systems.
 In Introduction to Hydronic Systems the equipment used to transfer heat and circulation methods are introduced.